shivdeepak/notes.shiv.info/_posts/2025-02-06-harden-cloud-linux-server.markdown

 Port 2222 # Some Random Port Above 1024
 ```

-Ofcouse, a persistent hacker can still scan the ports, but this will mitigate
+Ofcouse, a commited hacker can still scan the ports, but this will atleast mitigate
-bots attacks that try to brute force the default port.
+automated bots attacks, that try to brute force the default port -- the primary
+attack vector I am trying to mitigate.

 ## Setup Firewall